-It all started a few years ago when I was out at a beach, far away from city lights, gazing up at the night sky only to see the milky way with naked eye for the first time.
+It all started some years ago when I was out at a beach, far away from city lights, gazing up at the night sky only to see the milky way with the naked eye for the first time.

-As Carl Sagan once said, "when you're in love, you want to tell the world".
-I fell in love with the cosmos and I wanted to tell the world.
-I wanted to make people around me realise the universe they live in, question, think.
-Thus I've decided to take photos of the night sky, our galaxy and deep sky objects to share.
-Since then I've gathered thousands of astronomy enthusiasts on my Instagram gallery.
-I've met lots of amazing people with whom I share common interests, similar world-views.
+Carl Sagan once said, "when you're in love, you want to tell the world".
+I fell in love with the cosmos, and I wanted to tell the world.
+I wanted to make people around me realise the universe they live in, question, and think.
+Thus I've decided to take photos of the night sky, our galaxy and deep-sky objects to share.
+Since then, I've gathered thousands of astronomy enthusiasts on my Instagram gallery.
+I've met many amazing people with whom I share common interests, and similar worldviews.

 In our century, most homo sapiens are born and raised in cities where light pollution hinders the sight of stars, nebulae and galaxies.
-Contrary to our hunter and forager ancestors, today we lost our visual (naked eye) connection to cosmos.
-(Yeah we have satellites, telescopes and technology but that's not the point.)
+Contrary to our hunter and forager ancestors, today, we lost our visual (naked eye) connection to the cosmos.
+(Yeah, we have satellites, telescopes and technology, but that's not the point.)

 Find a dark area far away from cities.
-Lie down and savor the night sky.
-You will see meteors rushing through the atmosphere, thousands of distant stars, the milky way and if you look carefully you might even spot M31 Andromeda Galaxy with naked eye.
-It's not just you that's alive, but cosmos itself is also alive.
+Lie down and savour the night sky.
+You will see meteors rushing through the atmosphere, thousands of distant stars, the milky way, and if you look carefully, you might even spot M31 Andromeda Galaxy with the naked eye.
+It's not just you that's alive, but the cosmos itself is also alive.
 Nothing stays still in the cosmos.
-All is flux.
+All flows.

 ad astra per aspera